Trump criminal trial over hush money payment to start next March | Law-Order

 Trump criminal trial over hush money payment to start next March

-Trump, the front-runner for the Republican nomination for president in the 2024 election, would remain free to speak about most evidence in the case, which comes from the defense, the judge said at a hearing earlier this month.
+Donald Trump will face a criminal trial on March 25, 2024, over charges he falsified business records to conceal money paid to silence porn star Stormy Daniels in 2016, a judge said on Tuesday.
+Justice Juan Merchan in Manhattan state court announced the date during a hearing in which the former U.S. president appeared remotely from Florida.

-Donald Trump will face a criminal trial on March 25, 2024, over charges he falsified business records to conceal money paid to silence porn star Stormy Daniels, a judge said on Tuesday.
-Justice Juan Merchan in Manhattan state court set the date during a hearing in which the former U.S. president appeared remotely.
+That means Trump will be going on trial during the heart of the 2024 presidential nominating primaries, when he and his rivals to be the Republican candidate will be crisscrossing the country to drum up support among the party faithful.
+Trump is currently the front-runner for the Republican nomination.
+Florida Governor Ron DeSantis is set to announce on Wednesday that he is seeking the nomination, two sources told Reuters.

-At the start of the hearing, Blanche told Merchan that Trump understood that he could not disclose certain evidence in the case to third parties, including to news outlets and on social media.
-The restrictions on Trump concern grand jury minutes, witness statements, and other materials that prosecutors are required to turn over to the defense to prepare for trial.
+Trump has pleaded not guilty to 34 criminal counts of falsifying business records.
+The primary purpose of Tuesday's hearing was for Merchan to officially advise Trump of an order restricting him from disclosing certain evidence to third parties, including news outlets and on social media.
+At the start of the hearing, Merchan asked Trump if he had a copy of the order.

 Prosecutors have said the order was needed because of Trump's history of attacks on social media, and the risk that witnesses might be harassed.
-Trump, the front-runner for the Republican nomination for president in the 2024 election, would remain free to speak about most evidence in the case, which comes from the defense, the judge said at a hearing earlier this month.
+Trump would remain free to speak about most evidence in the case which comes from the defense, the judge said at a hearing earlier this month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)